• Skip to primary navigation

 Making the marinade

-Simply add all the ingredients into a bowl or ziplock bag and mix until they are well incorporated together.
+Add all the ingredients into a bowl or ziplock bag and mix until they are well incorporated together.

 Marinating jerky strips in bag

 Marinate in the refrigerator for 6-24 hours mixing the bag up several times to further make sure the strips are evenly coated.
-This makes sure the every piece of finished jerky has a consistent flavor.
+This makes sure the every piece of finished beef jerky has a consistent flavor.

 RELATED PAGE: ------> DOZENS OF GREAT TASTING JERKY RECIPES <------